supahero1/shnet/docs/c/tcp.md

 server.on_event = evt;
 ```

-The above handler is actually already perfectly suited for
-accepting new connections, but it can't really free itself.

 After a server is initialised, it can be then closed using
 `tcp_server_close(&server)`.
 This function is, yes, you guessed